When the Beatles broke up and went solo in 1970, their albums were great, but none of them set the rock music world on fire.

-But what if the Beatles had buried their differences and allowed the evolution of their musical styles to come forth, but within the framework of a Beatles album?
+What if the Beatles had buried their differences in 1970, and allowed the evolution of their musical styles to come forth, but within the framework of a Beatles album?
 From this idle speculation, the “Red Album” was born.
 (Not the greatest hits album with the red border around the cover — the Beatles, if they had stayed together, would not have put out such a thing.)

 I took into account ideas such as giving George Harrison more songs on a Beatle album than ever before (he had been arguing for that).
-While outtakes of Beatles sessions provided much of the basis for song choices, we chose the finished, solo album versions for all songs.
+While outtakes of Beatles sessions provided a basis for some of the choices, I chose the finished, solo album versions for all songs.
 This is supposed to be a real album, folks, not a collection of unreleased material.
 Besides, these songs are the versions that the artists wanted to create.

 Try to imagine it is the Fall of 1972, the Beatles haven’t released an album in two years, there was all sorts of bickering in the press, everyone thought they had broke up, the Let It Be album had been a letdown, everyone wanted the Abbey Road Beatles again.

-- Instant Karma/Give Peace a Chance
+- Happy Xmas (War is Over)/Give Peace a Chance

 - Too Many People/Man We Was Lonely

 Well, has Paul gone balmy?
 These don’t even sound like Beatles songs.
 The first one uses studio musicians, and in the second, all the instruments were played by Paul.
 Well, the Beatles have surprised us before.